-Ham and Bean Soup is hearty, comforting and perfect for the cold weather!
+Ham and Bean Soup is an easy and hearty recipe that is perfect for the cold weather!
 Not only is it delicious, but it is also nutritious with its protein and fiber content!

-This season, cold dishes are out and warm ones are in!
+With the fall season in full swing, soup and stew recipes are on the family menu!
 It just feels so comforting to be sipping a warm bowl of soup in this weather.
-Check out our soup recipes for tomato, sweet potato, and cabbage!
+For more hearty dishes, check out this tomato soup, sweet potato soup, and the best cabbage soup!
 Try them all out as they are all so delicious!

-This comforting recipe is one of those that has many ingredients but is still very easy to cook.
+This comforting leftover ham soup is amazingly delicious and a super easy recipe to make.
+Also, it is loaded with savory flavors and veggies, with a rich and thick base to it.
 It is nice to have these two main proteins combined in one dish as they are both flavorful and add great texture.

 I enjoy this dish with cornbread or some biscuits to sop it with.
 And it just gives me that cozy and warm feeling!
 I grew up with this dish being served at home and I feel nostalgic just by smelling this as it cooks in the kitchen.